kindmesdilabso/CherryStudio_themes/README.md

 This is a theme tailored for Cherry Studio.

 ## How to USE
 1. (Recommended) Download Maple Mono NF CN from [Maple Font](https://github.com/subframe7536/maple-font/releases/download/v7.2/MapleMono-NF-CN-unhinted.zip).
+If you do not like the font, the default fallback font should be `Fira Code`.
 2. (Recommended but not necessary) Download Harmony OS Sans from [Harmony OS Sans](https://developer.huawei.com/images/download/general/HarmonyOS-Sans.zip).
+If you do not like the font, the default fallback font should be the font of your system UI.
 3. Copy the content in [maple-neon-minimal.scss](./themes/maple-neon-minimal.scss) file(for original version) or download the raw file(for customization).
 4. Paste it into Cherry Studio.
 5. Here you go!